commit-live-students/numpy_advanced_project/q01_get_total_deliveries_players/README.md

 ## How many deliveries did a given batsman bat in total?

-One of the major factor for analysing a batsman's performance is number of deliveries faced by him.
+One of the major factors in analysing a batsman's performance is number of deliveries faced by him.
 Let's create a function that answers this question.